shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/data/README.txt

 INTRODUCTION
 ============
 This archive was generated at the request of the following user:
-- @username at the time the archive was generated: Air_3_14
+- @username at the time the archive was generated: rozeNameRoze
 - Account ID: 1350156112021090304

 The easiest way to navigate your archive is to open the HTML renderer in a desktop web browser by double clicking the “Your archive” file included in the main folder once the archive is unzipped.